iCharlesHu/swift-experimental-subprocess/README.md

 public struct StringOutput<Encoding: Unicode.Encoding>: ManagedOutputProtocol { }

 /// A concrete `Output` type for subprocesses that collects output
-/// from the subprocess as `Buffer`.
+/// from the subprocess as `[UInt8]`.
 This option must be used with
 /// the `run()` method that returns a `CollectedResult`
 @available(macOS 9999, *)
-public final class BufferOutput: ManagedOutputProtocol { }
+public final class BytesOutput: ManagedOutputProtocol { }

 /// A concrete `Output` type for subprocesses that redirects
 /// the child output to the `.standardOutput` or `.standardError`